-Before executing a command, scons performs construction variable substitution on the string that makes up the command line of the builder.
-Construction variables to be interpolated are indicated in the string with a leading \$, to distinguish them from plain text which is not to be substituted.
-Besides regular construction variables, scons provides the following special variables for each command execution:
+Before executing a command, scons performs variable substitution on the string that makes up the action part of the builder.
+Variables to be interpolated are indicated in the string with a leading \$, to distinguish them from plain text which is not to be substituted.
+The name may be surrounded by curly braces (\$ $\{$ $\}$) to separate the name from surrounding characters if necessary.
+Curly braces are required when you use Python list subscripting/slicing notation on a variable to select one or more items from a list, or access a variable's special attributes, or use Python expression substitution.

+Besides regular construction variables, scons provides the following special variables for use in expanding commands: